powernsx/powernsx.github.io/secops.md

 ```

 Now that the Service Group has been made it is time to add some members to it.
-This example uses two services - tcp-80 and tcp-443.
+This example uses two services - tcp-80 and tcp-443 that have already been created.

 ```
-!#Powershell

 $web = get-nsxservice tcp-80
 $webs = get-nsxservice tcp-443
-Get-NsxServiceGroup SVG-PowerNSX | Add-NsxServiceGroupMember $web,$WebSg
+Get-NsxServiceGroup SVG-PowerNSX | Add-NsxServiceGroupMember $web, $WebSg

 ```

+## Getting Service Group Members

-But what about Services included inside a Service Group?
-We have you covered.
-The first step is to poll the Service Group SVG-Web-Management and then Get-NsxServiceGroupMembers.
+What about retreiving services included in a specific Service Group?
+The PoSH pipeline has you covered.
+Just get the Service Group with `Get-NsxServiceGroup` and pipe it to `Get-NsxServiceGroupMembers`.

 ```
-!#Powershell

   PS C:\> Get-NsxServiceGroup SVG-PowerNSX | Get-NsxServiceGroupMembers